WHMCS/developer-docs/domain-registrars/availability-checks.md

 In WHMCS 7.1 and later, domain registrar modules can take control of Domain Availability checks and lookups.

-There are two supported functions: `CheckAvailability` and `GetSuggestions`
+There are two supported functions: `CheckAvailability` and `GetDomainSuggestions`

 ## Check Availability